pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Localization/IntroduceANewLanguageInTypo3/Index.rst

 - Contact a core developer and ask him to add the language key to the core.
-The steps for doing this is defined inside t3lib/config\_default.php in a comment just above the definition of the constant “TYPO3\_languages”.
+The steps for doing this is defined inside t3lib/config\_default.php in a comment just above the definition of the constant "TYPO3\_languages".

-- As soon as the language is added to the core you can start translation using the extension “llxmltranslate” running on the new core.
-The language pack is automatically created in “typo3conf/l10n/[new language key]/”
+- As soon as the language is added to the core you can start translation using the extension "llxmltranslate" running on the new core.
+The language pack is automatically created in "typo3conf/l10n/[new language key]/"